 In the late 1920s, Walter Benjamin, German philosopher and cultural critic, had written about the Berlin Dialect:

-In a way, it’s all about people.
-It’s about thousand and one stories waiting to be heard, thousand and one stories waiting to be lived by you.
+As a matter of fact, it’s all about people and the thousand and one stories waiting to be heard.
+The thousand and one stories waiting to be lived by you.
 ‘Am I romanticising my experience of encountering Berlin?’
 I ask myself.
 I don’t mean there aren’t challenges to overcome, hoops to go through and hurdles to jump over.

 Berlin hosts a huge number of migrants–from workers and students to travellers, expatriate communities, and of course, I have to mention hipsters, not only from different parts of Europe but also across the globe.
 Sometimes we tend to make the comfortable choice of staying isolated within our own community.
 To be able to create a dialogue among migrants and locals, let me say among Berliners, breaking down language barriers is absolutely vital.
 However, that’s not the whole story.